torvalds/linux/Documentation/arch/arm/sa1100/cerf.rst

 one CompactFlash+ slot on the back.
 Pictures can be found at the Intrinsyc website, http://www.intrinsyc.com.

-This document describes the support in the Linux kernel for the Intrinsyc CerfBoard.
+This document describes the support in the GNU/Linux kernel for the Intrinsyc CerfBoard.

 Supported in this version